pvandervelde/mindvortex/src/posts/2018-12-03-Sofware-development-pipeline-In-the-build-system-or-not.md

 and [TeamCity](https://confluence.jetbrains.com/display/TCD18/Build+Chain).
 With these capabilities built into the build system it is easy for developers to quickly create a new pipeline from scratch.
-While this is quick and easy often the pipeline for a product is created by the development team without considering if this is the best way to achieve their goal, to deliver their product faster with higher quality.
-Before using the built in pipeline capability in the build system the second question a development team should ask is when should one use this ability and when should one not use this ability?
+While this is quick and easy often the pipeline for a product is created by the development team without considering if this is the best way to achieve their goal, which is to deliver their product faster with higher quality.
+Before using the built-in pipeline capability in the build system the second question a development team should ask is when should one use this ability and when should one not use this ability?
 Obviously the first question is, do we need a pipeline at all, which is a question for another post.